 Biden Cybersecurity Executive Order: Ex-USSS Reflects

-Ed Cabrera, former CISO of the US Secret Service and current Chief Cybersecurity Officer for Trend Micro, reflects on the effectiveness of Biden’s executive order and what organisations of all sizes can learn from it.
+Ed Cabrera, former CISO of the US Secret Service and current Chief Cybersecurity Officer for Trend Micro, reflects on the effectiveness of Biden’s executive order and what organizations of all sizes can learn from it.

 In response to the crippling ransomware attack on Colonial Pipeline, President Biden signed Executive Order 14028, “Improving the Nation’s Cybersecurity,” on May 12, 2021.
-Biden’s Executive Order aimed to protect critical infrastructure from further attacks by modernising the nation’s cybersecurity.
+Biden’s Executive Order aimed to protect critical infrastructure from further attacks by modernizing the nation’s cybersecurity.

 Reflecting on the past 15 months, I look at the effectiveness of the Executive Order, its challenges, and what CISOs from businesses of all sizes and sectors can learn to strengthen their cybersecurity strategies.

 Overview of President Biden’s Executive Order on Cybersecurity

 According to the factsheet published by the White House, the Executive Order addresses seven key points: